janbujanowski/markdown-cv/index.md

 ## About me

-While my main field of experience remains in .NET technologies, during my 10 years career I have faced various chalanges and I was never afraid to step out into the new unknowns.
+​Last 5 years I’ve been dedicating my free time into researching AI possibilities in assisting trading indicators and I am very keen on joining quantitative development teams to mutually evolve the system capabilities.
+It has always been my interest however it took some time to develop necessary skills and experience which I believe I have finally acquired.
+While my main field of experience remains in .NET technologies, during my 10 years career I have faced various challenges and I was never afraid to step out into the new unknowns.
+I have worked with both corporations and small startup-like companies, as well as non-profit organizations, where I learned about different stages and methods of projects’ development.
+I took part in projects not only as a programmer, but executing responsibilities of an architect, team leader, and administrator/dev-ops, which helped me to deal with problems at any stage of product delivery regardless if it's a technical, procedural or external obstacle.
-I have worked with both corporations and small startup-like companies, as well as multiple non-profit organizations, where I learned about different stages and methods of projects’ development.
-I took part in projects not only as a programmer, but also as an architect, team leader, and administrator/dev-ops, which helped me to deal with problems at any stage of product delivery.
-I immensely enjoyed participating in NGOs and creating solutions for education, social welfare, and politics.
-The purpose and positive social impact of a project are the two most important factors for me, not only the technology.
-Please see details of my experience in a brief summary below.
+Please see details of my experience in a brief summary below

 ## Education and training